Saša Drakulić

-Saša Drakulić (Serbian Cyrillic: Саша Дракулић; born 28 August 1972) is a retired Serbian footballer.
-The striker went to South Korea in 1995 and during his nine seasons in the K League made a name for himself as one of the most successful foreign players ever in the league.
+Saša Drakulić (Serbian Cyrillic: Саша Дракулић; born 28 August 1972) is a Serbian retired footballer who played as a forward.
+He went to South Korea in 1995 and during his nine seasons in the K League made a name for himself as one of the most successful foreign players ever in the league.

 Career

 Drakulić joined Red Star Belgrade in 1993.

 In Asia

 In 1995, he joined the Korean side Busan Daewoo Royals, scoring eight goals the first season.
 He played for the Busan Daewoo Royals until July 1998, when he made the switch to Suwon Samsung Bluewings.
 With the Bluewings he won two consecutive K-League Championships in 1998 and 1999, before making an ill-fated switch to J. League Division 1 side Kashiwa Reysol.

 He spent a short unhappy period in Japan before returning to Suwon in May 2000, He was returned Suwon Samsung Bluewings as loan trade with Hwang Sun-hong in May 2000.

-In 2011, he was on the move again, joining Seongnam Ilhwa Chunma.
+In 2001, he was on the move again, joining Seongnam Ilhwa Chunma.
 Drakulić won three Championship medals from 2001–2003 with the Chunma before departing the K-League and signing for Cypriot side AEK Larnaca.

 During his nine seasons in K League, Drakulić scored 104 goals in his 271 matches (Regular season and League Cup, at the time the second-highest scoring tally in the history of the league.
 He holds the record for the most shots on goal with 941 strikes.